joaofaveri/joaofaveri/README.md

 <!--END_SECTION:waka-->

-### :copyright:	 &nbsp;Créditos
+### :copyright:	 &nbsp;Credits
-O vetor utilizado na capa do _profile_ foi criada por [upklyak](https://www.freepik.com/upklyak), disponível em [Freepik](https://www.freepik.com/free-vector/web-development-programmer-engineering-coding-website-augmented-reality-interface-screens-developer-project-engineer-programming-software-application-design-cartoon-illustration_10798281.htm#query=coder&position=0&from_view=author)
+The vector used in the _profile_ was created by [upklyak](https://www.freepik.com/upklyak), available in [Freepik](https://www.freepik.com/free-vector/web-development-programmer-engineering-coding-website-augmented-reality-interface-screens-developer-project-engineer-programming-software-application-design-cartoon-illustration_10798281.htm#query=coder&position=0&from_view=author)
 > (_Freepik License_ - free for personal and commercial purpose with attribution)